david13penalver/1-daw-project/README.md

 The Dimentials logo features a unique and custom typeface, still unnamed.
 The idea is that seeing it strikes you and gives you a sense of energy.

-The rest of the website uses the "Ubuntu" font, as we found it simple, friendly, and professional.
-Additionally, the "Ubuntu" operating system aligns with many of our values as programmers, such as integrity and transparency, so we decided it was the ideal choice.
+The rest of the website uses the "Poppins" font, as we found it simple, friendly, and professional.

 #  3. Frontend <a name="front"></a>
 ## Technologies used